ashnoa/dakoku/README.md

 ## Requirement

 - Go
+- SQLite3

 ## Usage

-First, you have to initialize your database.
+First, you have to initialize your database at current directory.
+It makes `db.sql` file.

 ```
     $ dakoku init